• Skip to primary navigation

 4 cups prepared white rice

-• Add seasoned shrimp to mixture; allow to cook for 10 minutes
+• Add seasoned shrimp to mixture; allow to cook for 6-10 minutes or until shrimp are light pink

 1 lb Gulf shrimp